 Just a few blocks from Loring Park you'll find the Nicollet Diner.
 Get your pancake, burger, or chocolate shake fix at any time of day (they're open 24 hours!).
 For more breakfast and lunch options, check out Eggy's Dinner — their chicken and waffles, loaded omelettes, and Benedicts atop mini Belgian waffles will fill you up.

-If you have a lot of mouths to feed, Buca di Beppo Italian will do the trick.
-Its mountains of pasta can feed three to five people per serving – perfect for a family night out.
+If you have a lot of mouths to feed, the original Buca di Beppo Italian will do the trick.
+Its mountains of pasta can feed three to five people per serving, perfect for a family night out.
 The maze-like Loring Park location was the first of what is now over 100 locations worldwide!